h4ctar/partchat/README.md

 ## Database

-The data is persisted in a PlanetScale SQL database using the Prisma ORM.
+The data is persisted in a SQLite database using the Prisma ORM.

 ![Entity Relationship Diagram](docs/prisma-erd.svg)

-There are two branches of the database, one for production and one for preview.

 ## REST Resources